actualbudget/actual/docs/api/reference.md

 `id` is a special field.
 All objects have an `id` field.
 However, you don't need to specify an `id` in a `create` method; all `create` methods will return the created `id` back to you.

 All `update` and `delete` methods take an `id` to specify the desired object. `update` takes the fields to update as a second argument — it does not take a full object.
 That means even if a field is required, you don't have to pass it to `update`.
 For example, a `category` requires the `group_id` field, however `updateCategory(id, { name: "Food" })` is a valid call.
-Required means that an `update` can't set the field to `null` and `create` method must always have it.
+Required means that an `update` can't set the field to `null` and a `create` must always contain the field.

 ## Primitives